Academic Policies & Standards

 Military Prior Credit Policy

 VA requires that all prior credits be evaluated and that all official transcripts from previous colleges or vocational schools be submitted to the UVU Admissions Office.
 Veterans and service members must also submit a military transcript.
 The military transcript is either the Joint Services Transcript (Army/Navy/Marines/Coast Guard) or Community College of the Air Force Transcript (Air Force only).
-You can receive credit for EXSC 1097 Fitness for Life TE and HLTH 1100 Personal Health and Wellness TE upon completion of Initial Active Duty for Training (IADT).
+Students can receive credit for EXSC 1097 Fitness for Life TE and HLTH 1100 Personal Health and Wellness TE upon completion of Initial Active Duty for Training (IADT).
 Joint Service Transcripts will be subject to an initial evaluation in which any military course that has been deemed as a direct equivalence AND directly pertains to the student’s specific degree will be awarded.
 Awarded credit cannot be removed once applied.
 All other completed military courses on the Joint Service Transcript that do not pertain to the student’s specific program of study will not be awarded.
 For more information, visit https://www.uvu.edu/transfer/military.html.

 Residency Status for Military Connected Students